 Key concepts

 Machine — A vehicle or self-propelled unit (tractor, sprayer, harvester).
-Machines have properties like name, serialNumber, vin, make, model, category, and modelYear.
+Machines have properties likename, serialNumber, vin, make, model, category, and modelYear.
 Machines sourced from a provider cannot be edited or deleted; only user-created machines can.

 Implement — An attachment pulled by or mounted on a machine (planter, cultivator, header).
 Implements are synced from providers and cannot be created or modified through Leaf.